simov/purest/README.md

   .request(function (err, res, body) {})
 ```

-> Search for `"alias": "oauth"` in [config/providers.json][purest-config] to see how various OAuth token paths are configured for different providers.
+> Search for `"alias": "oauth"` in the [config/providers.json][purest-config] file to see how various `oauth` path aliases are configured for different providers.

 ## Multipart Uploads